Invest in a New Chase Cover for Your Home in Killeen, Temple, or Anywhere Nearby

 What Is a Chimney Chase Cover?
 What Is Its Purpose?

 If you know what a concrete chimney crown is, then a chase cover is essentially a metal version of this.
-Mostly used for prefabricated chimneys (though masonry ones have started utilizing them too), it sits at the top of a chimney chase and works to prevent water and outside debris from entering.
+Mostly used for factory-built chimneys (though we also install them on masonry chimneys), it sits at the top of a chimney chase and works to prevent water and outside debris from entering.
 Its sloped design also helps to send water out and away from the sides of the chase.

 Chase covers can even act as a barrier against animal invasion – think birds, squirrels, woodland critters… – that may try to enter the chimney chase and nest inside of it.

-All in all, a well-fitted and properly built chase cover not only enhances the aesthetic appeal of your chimney, but also plays a vital role in safeguarding your flue (and, by relation, your home) from the elements.
+All in all, a well-fitted and properly built chase cover not only enhances the aesthetic appeal of your chimney, but also plays a vital role in safeguarding your home from the elements.
 Whether you’re looking to replace an old chase cover or install one for the first time, we can help you out.

 How Does a Chimney Chase Cover Differ From a Chimney Cap?